 Quartier des Spectacles is Montreal's entertainment district, the city's cultural heartbeat and site of the city's biggest events, including the Montreal Jazz Festival, Just for Laughs, Montréal en Lumière, and Nuit Blanche.
 In all, the district hosts roughly 40 festivals a year.

-The epicentre of Montreal's summer festival season, here's a map of the Place des Festivals.
-It's footsteps away from Place-des-Arts Metro station and is close to all of Quartier des Spectacles' other public squares.
+The epicenter of Montreal's summer festival season, Place des Festivals is footsteps away from Place-des-Arts Metro station and is close to all of Quartier des Spectacles' other public squares.

 Place des Festivals: Light Shows, Water Jets, and More

 Place du Quartier des Spectacles is better known as Place des Festivals, the crowning plaza jewel of the Montreal entertainment district representing Phase 1 of four development stages that revitalized parts of downtown that used to be characterized by red light activity.

 The first evidence of Quartier des Spectacles quashing remnants of surrounding grit in favor of high art and family appeal effectively materialized in 2009, but not so much from Place des Festival's inauguration concert featuring Stevie Wonder in June of that year.
 Nor did the summer flurry of free concerts succeed in branding the revamp.

 It was the Fall of 2009 that set the tone for the future of Montreal's cultural hub.
 At least, that's how it felt in October when Place des Festivals became a new Montreal attraction by simple virtue of local interest, perhaps the city's most dynamic plaza of all with locals spotted spending time just sitting in the area and taking it in, no free show required, with children running through the square's 235 programmable fountain jets built into the ground like it was a slice of heaven.